gauravcodepro/pacbiohifi-analyzer/README.md

 # search for the specific patterns in the PacBiohifi reads
 # exact match and linear search array
 pacbiohifi.search
+# align the reads to the genome for the pangenome construction
+pacbiohifi.align # writing now
+# extract the graph edges
+pacbiohifi.extract # writing now
 ```
+- this will be pushed as a gem next week so that you can install directly.
+A brew file will be also present.

 - a part of this is also written in Rubex, a parallel implementation of the C++ but less to make it easier for others.

 Gaurav Sablok \